This post may contain affiliate links. Please read our disclosure policy.

 Find all the sides you could possibly want for the perfect Thanksgiving menu!

 Need a smaller turkey this year?
 Try my other easy turkey recipes for cooking a turkey breast in the air fryer, roasting in the oven, or even an Instant Pot Turkey Breast.
-Any of these recipes would be a great way to feed a smaller crowd, or to add some extra servings of turkey to your meal.
+Any of these recipes would be a great way to feed a smaller crowd or to add extra turkey to your meal.

 Best Thanksgiving Turkey Recipe